 Once the land is prepared we will plant the passion fruit seedlings ans get the trellises in place.
 More on this next time.

-and all the branches along the fenceline gone
+the same tree with the offending parts removed and all the branches along the fenceline gone |

 Thanks to the work crew for their willingness to help me out.
 In five days a work team from Langley B.C. will come for a week.
 I am looking forward to working and observing them while they tackle some tasks here in Nagua.